 The genitals should be gently washed using water alone or with a non-soap cleanser such as aqueous cream.
 A non-irritating emollient such as petrolatum may be applied as desired.

-Topical steroids generally applied daily for 4–6 week courses.
-They are the mainstay of therapy in most patients but maintenance treatment 1–3 times per week or more often may be necessary long term.
+Topical steroids generally applied daily for 4 to 6-week courses.
+They are the mainstay of therapy in most patients but maintenance treatment 1–3 times per week or more often may be necessary long-term.

 Calcineurin inhibitors such as pimecrolimus cream or tacrolimus ointment have proven very effective for some patients with erosive lichen planus.
 These are applied once or twice daily for several weeks.
 Treatment may be repeated as required.